Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 UEDA, Shigenori

 Hard X-ray Photoelectron Spectroscopy.
-Left: non-total reflection where X-rays penetrate Material A and B for bulk observation.
-Right: total reflection at a grazing angle, reflecting at the A/B interface for selective interface observation, demonstrating control over the probe depth in HAXPES.
+Left: non-total reflection for bulk observation.
+Right: total reflection at a grazing angle for selective interface observation.

 Evaluation of crystal defect states